 In January, we announced the availability of our most recent, long-term-supported product release, which is affectionately known as LTS 2019.
 This release is significant for two reasons.
-First, it ushers in a new era for Nuxeo where, in 2019, we will move to a continuous innovation model and will deploy new features and capabilities to our Cloud platform offering as they become available (more on this later this month).
+First, it ushers in a new era for Nuxeo where, in 2019, we will move to a continuous innovation model and will deploy new features and capabilities to our Cloud Content Management system offering as they become available (more on this later this month).
 And, second, LTS 2019 features a greatly enhanced set of capabilities for artificial intelligence (AI) and machine learning (ML).

 Now, there is a lot of hype and noise in the market about AI/ML and, in this case, I believe that it’s absolutely warranted.
 Without a doubt, we are in the midst of a revolution in information management.
 For years, we have drawn an unfortunate and artificial line between content and data, unstructured and structured information and – in many cases – have relegated content to a secondary status, more of a complex problem to be solved than an opportunity to be exploited.